 CURRICULUM & COURSES

-- the 120-hour BBA curriculum prepares students to work in a variety of accounting and business fields, tailored to their individual interests.
+- BBA: The 120-hour Bachelor of Business Administration prepares accounting students to work in a variety of accounting and business fields, tailored to their individual interests.

 Requirements for a Bachelor of Business Administration in Accounting

 The following table summarizes all requirements for a Bachelor of Business Administration in accounting.
 For an overview of a particular course, click on its title.
 Our Course Descriptions

 page lists all accounting courses.
 For one possible breakdown of the accounting major by semester, see the Plan of Study below.

 * Students planning to pursue Professional Accountancy (150-hour CPA) track in the MBA program must take ACCT 401, ACCT 404, ACCT 405 and one additional elective from the list below.
 Students not intending to pursue the Professional Accountancy (150-hour CPA) track in the MBA program may select 12 credits of electives: